mastercactapus/test-heroku-hello-world/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Observed behavior**
+A clear and concise description of what you observed happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Application Version**
+Output of `goalert version` and/or version information from view-source on the UI.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]